Raine v. OpenAI: Adam Raine

-Adam Raine was born in 2008 or 2009 to Matthew and Maria Raine and lived in Rancho Santa Margarita, California.
+Adam Raine was born on July 17, 2008 to Matthew and Maria Raine and lived in Rancho Santa Margarita, California.
 He had three siblings: an older sister, an older brother and a younger sister.
 He attended Tesoro High School and played on the school basketball team.
 He aspired to become a psychiatrist.
-His family and friends knew him as fun-loving and "as a prankster", but toward the end of his life he had been struggling: he had been kicked off the basketball team, and his irritable bowel syndrome (IBS) had become more severe, requiring him to switch to a virtual learning program.
-He became withdrawn as a result.
+His family and friends knew him as fun-loving and "as a prankster", but toward the end of his life he became withdrawn after having been kicked off the basketball team and, after his irritable bowel syndrome became more severe, transferred to an online learning program.
+He committed suicide by hanging on April 11, 2025.